I. OBJECTIVE & PURPOSE

 2. Responsibility of Community Members

 To maintain an environment free from discrimination, retaliation and harassment, the responsibility for reporting incidents rests with all members of the University community.
-Thus, any employee, staff or faculty member, student, applicant or other community member who believes an individual is being treated in a manner that is in violation of this Regulation is strongly encouraged to report the alleged violations to their supervisor, manager, or directly to the EOD.
-As discussed above, all alleged incidents of conduct in violation of the University’s Equal Opportunity and Diversity Regulation must be reported to the EOD.
+Thus, any employee, staff or faculty member, student, applicant or other community member who believes an individual is being treated in a manner that is in violation of this Regulation is strongly encouraged to report the alleged violations to their supervisor, manager, or directly to the EOI.
+As discussed above, all alleged incidents of conduct in violation of the University’s Equal Opportunity and Inclusion Regulation must be reported to the EOI.

 3. Responsibility of Victim